IMPCT Institute

 Infrastructure that brings off-chain data on-chain so smart contracts can use it.

-Oracle manipulationIntroduced Day 20
+Oracle manipulationMod 20

 An attack where someone manipulates the data source an oracle pulls from, causing the on-chain price to be wrong.